 What is a Disability Benefits Questionnaire (DBQ)?

-Disability Benefits Questionnaires (DBQs) are standard government forms used by the VA to document the required information that is necessary to properly rate a disabled veteran’s conditions.
+Disability Benefits Questionnaires (DBQs) are standard government forms used by the VA to document the required information that is necessary to properly rate a disabled Veteran’s conditions.
 You will not be writing reports – only completing these questionnaires within our online portal.

 Will I be providing treatment?